 The Laws of Magic have been refounded.
 They have been lost since the days of Nelqora, and it is the Empire of Juraedon that has discovered this most wondrous branch of the sciences.
 Nevertheless, it is a young and volatile sort of science, and it suits both commoners and the imperialists' interests for the Empire to control the studies of Magic.
 Therefore, the universities have been adjusted to teach Magic coupled with the virtues of restraint and patriotic service.

 In the spirit of safety and glory, the High Courts of Imperial Law have decreed that three-fourths of all practicing and professional magicians must reside within the White Walls.
 Graduates of the University of Tang Yu are exempt from this law, and can be private practitioners.
 The Church has assisted the Empire's efforts to restrain magic users, and, as the Church is the primary institution of education and therefore magical studies, these efforts have borne great fruit, and it is estimated that perhaps two-thirds of all magicians reside within the walls of the City of Juraedon.
 This great collection of mages has allowed projects otherwise impossible to be constructed.
+The rest of the magical population has, due to geographical distance and miscommunication, either not heard of this decree and are therefore not guilty of skimping their duties, or they have been commanded to live in Juraedon but have disobeyed, and therefore are guilty and may be tried by either secular or ecclesiastical court, depending on the magic user's position.

 So then, if one has been wondering about how the wonders of this city are possible, how so many people can live in one, urban location, then here is your answer!
 The Empire has gathered the brightest minds and greatest powers into one place, and, through their collective strengths, has created the City that Never Darkens.
 Juraedon is ever lit by pale bulbs that shimmer at night and light the darkest alleyways.
 The Pearl of the World's Delight is linked to its sister city across the strait by three silver bridges that have no columns for support, uplifted as if by only the wind, and arching so high that even the great masted ships of the Imperial Navy may pass under unscathed.